Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

 }
 </pre>

-<h2>DON'T Pass Sensitive Data Around as Strings</h2>A corollary of using aspect based trace logging is that there is a grave danger of logging sensitive information.
+## DON'T Pass Sensitive Data Around as Strings
+A corollary of using aspect based trace logging is that there is a grave danger of logging sensitive information.
 Consider the following method: <pre class="brush:java">
 public String login(String username, String password) {
     String token = ...;
     return token;